-- Attend a mandatory OPT workshop early in your final semester of study.
+- Attend a mandatory OPT Canvas Class early in your final semester of study.

-- Schedule a half-hour OPT appointment with your International Affairs Advisor.
+- Schedule a half-hour OPT appointment with an International Student Advisor.

-- With International Affairs, review your final OPT application documents for submission.
+- With International Affairs, review your OPT application documents prior to submitting them to USCIS.

-- International Affairs will issue a new I-20 in SEVIS with your requested OPT application dates, review the application with you and submit the application to USCIS by mail for processing.
+- International Affairs will issue a new I-20 in SEVIS with your requested OPT application dates, review the application with you, and then you will submit the application to USCIS for processing.

 What happens to my application after it is sent to USCIS?
 Can I track the status of my OPT application?